Public worship services are back!

 You don’t have to be a member to worship with us — everyone is welcome!

-We’re now offering one service only, on Sunday at 10 a.m.
-Reservations are required; sign up here.
-Masks are required.
+We’re now offering one service only, on Sunday at 9 a.m.
+Masks are recommended for those who are not yet vaccinated.

 We celebrate Communion on the first and third weekends of each month.
 The nursery is not open at this time.